AmnestyAM/mini-fair-zip/README.md

+# Mini FAIR - Zip & playground

 # Mini fair zip file
 Zip files for mini fair
 [V 0.1](https://github.com/AmnestyAM/mini-fair-zip/blob/main/mini-fair-V-0-1.zip)

 Commiting here with "zip-it" in the comment should build a zip file from the [min-fair repo ](https://github.com/fairpm/mini-fair-repo) using this [github workflow](https://github.com/AmnestyAM/mini-fair-zip/blob/main/.github/workflows/main.yml) and action.
+[GitHub pages](https://amnestyam.github.io/mini-fair-zip/) are enaabled, this allows the plugin to be installed and navigate the CORS issues when intalling via github.com.

 # Mini fair playground link